I live for free.

 …and many others.
 While it’s a type of house hacking largely outside the scope of this article, it’s worth mentioning nonetheless.

-Financing Options for House Hacking
+Financing Options for House Hackers

 While we cover this topic at length elsewhere, here are a few ideas to get you started on your house hacking mortgage search.